Wilderness Act: The 88th Congress

-Early in the 88th Congressional term the Senate debated and eventually passed the Wilderness Bill in April 1963.
+Early in the 88th Congressional term, the Senate debated and eventually passed the Wilderness Bill in April 1963.
 After President Kennedy's assassination, President Lyndon B Johnson continued the executive efforts for the Wilderness Act to be passed.
-During a press conference on June 23, 1963 President Johnson included the Wilderness Act as a pieces of legislation needed to be passed in his list of 30 "musts."
-After going to a conference committee to resolve differences between the House and Senate versions of the bill, the Act eventually was eventually signed into law by President Johnson on September 3, 1964.
+During a press conference on June 23, 1963, President Johnson included the Wilderness Act as a piece of legislation that needed to be passed in his list of 30 "musts."
+After going to a conference committee to resolve differences between the House and Senate versions of the bill, the Act was eventually signed into law by President Johnson on September 3, 1964.

+Establishment and Impact

+The Wilderness Act of 1964 was significant in American environmental legislation, setting a start for the federal protection of wilderness areas across the United States.
+It was passed with the support in both the Senate (73–12) and the House of Representatives (373–1), showing bipartisan agreement on the importance of preserving natural landscapes for future generations.
+This act established the National Wilderness Preservation System, defining wilderness as areas, according to Wilderness Society president Howard Zahniser, "where the earth and its community of life are untrammeled by man."
+It also stopped most forms of development and motorized vehicles in these areas.
+The success of the Wilderness Act had a lot to do with the groups who supported it.
+These groups included not only environmental organizations like the Wilderness Society and the Sierra Club but also labor and civic groups, showing great public interest in preserving America's wilderness.

 Legal framework

 The Wilderness Act of 1964 included a few provisions (sections), that covered different aspects its implementation.

 Definition of a Wilderness

 Section 2 of the Wilderness Act provides a justification for and definition of what constitutes an area of land as wilderness.

 Wilderness Act land is chosen from existing federal land and by determining which areas are considered to meet the following criteria: